Deciding to use Flux Core welding rather than MIG depends on:

 For the same welding setting on the Hobart 140 you can weld 3/16th flux core compared to 1/8 with MIG.

-The same principal is true whether we are talking about any welder, Hobart, Lincoln, Everlast, ...
+You’ll find the same is true on any welder, Hobart, Lincoln, Everlast. …

-You can use less amperage for the wire size and gauge of metal to be welded with flux core welding.
+You can use less amperage for the wire size and gauge of metal welded with flux core welding.